<> <> <> <>

 When it comes to ageing prevention, effective sun protection is especially important if you’ve got hyperpigmentation as this can accelerate further damage.

-Essentially, any money you’re spending on smart serums and prescriptive skincare is a little redundant if you’re not protecting your skin against the sun’s strong rays.
+Essentially, any money you’re spending on smart serums and formulated skincare is a little redundant if you’re not protecting your skin against the sun’s strong rays.
 Plus, ingredients like retinol can make your skin more sensitive to sun exposure.
 So, just wear sunscreen, OK?

 A straightforward men's skincare routine in the evening